Papaya Lemon Jam

 - Put the jam in a clean sterilized jar.

-- Sterile the bottle in hot water or a hot oven.
+- Sterile the bottle in the oven or microwave oven before adding jam.

 - Remove the fibre and seeds well from the papaya.